ssorj/flimflam/README.md

 # Flimflam

-Flimflam is a tool for testing Skupper router performance.
-It combines a standard workload with scripting to capture metrics using the "perf" tools.
+Flimflam is a tool for examining Skupper router performance.
+It combines a standard workload with scripting to capture metrics using the Linux "perf" tools.

-## Try it!

-    $ ./plano         # Prints help
+## Things to know

+* Flimflam uses the skrouterd (or nginx) on your path.
+* Relays
+* Workloads
+* ./plano --help
+* ./plano check
+* ./plano run
-    $ ./plano stat
+* ./plano stat
+* ./plano record
-    $ ./plano flamegraph
+* ./plano flamegraph
+* ./plano bench
+* Frame pointers
+* Tips for using 'perf report'

 ## Installing dependencies

+    # Required
-    dnf install gcc js-d3-flame-graph perf qpid-proton-c-devel sysstat
+    dnf install gcc js-d3-flame-graph perf sysstat util-linux-core

+    # For alternative workloads and relays
+    dnf install iperf3 nghttp2 nginx nginx-mod-stream

 ## Drilling into the recorded data